PODILICHAITANYAAKHILKUMAR/GOOGLE-MOMENTUM-CLONE/README.md

 Google Momentum Clone using React.

 Packages used :
-1.axios
+1.axios (to fetch quote,temperature)
-2.styled-components
+2.styled-components (to fetch time)
-3.momentum
-4.

-In this project, we use axios to fetch quote,temperature.
-We use momentum
+3.react-moment (to style our components)

+API's used:
+1.https://api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}   (to fetch weather).
+2.https://goquotes-api.herokuapp.com/api/v1/random?count=1  (to fetch random quotes).

+You can freely modify the files as per your requirements.
+You can also use any random api to fetch background-images.

 # Getting Started with Create React App